 - Cannabis is unlikely to have any effect on muscle protein synthesis.
 That is the process that ensures that proteins from food are converted into muscle tissue.

 - Cannabis can help relieve chronic pain.
-That has been proven.
+That also has been proven.
 Muscle pain is also a type of pain, although not chronic, smaller studies that have been done indicate that cannabis can also relieve acute pain (which is the case with muscle pain).
 It works in the same way as if you were to take an aspirin or ibuprofen.

 Because smoking cannabis can relieve muscle pain for a while, it is easier to start a new workout.
 In that regard, cannabis can help if you maintain a rigorous fitness schedule.